BCLab-UNM/SwarmBaseCode-ROS/README.md

   git submodule update
   ```

-4. Compile Swarmathon-ROS as a ROS catkin workspace:
+4. Compile SwarmBaseCode-ROS as a ROS catkin workspace:

   Make sure bash is aware of the location of the ROS environment:
   ```